ryanrestine/HackTheBox_WriteUps/linux_machines/swagshop_notes.md

     (root) NOPASSWD: /usr/bin/vi /var/www/html/*
 ```

-This is a super dangerous setting because we can use vi to execute system commands, and if we can execute those commands with sudo, we effectively have a root shell.
+This is a super dangerous configuration because we can use vi to execute system commands, and if we can execute those commands with sudo, we effectively have a root shell.

 Lets try it by entering `:sh` in our vi session: